6 Spring Ln, Plymouth, MA 02360, USA

 With mills and factories come dams.
 Until the 19th century, fish ladders were required at all dams on Town Brook.
 This practice largely fell by the wayside for a time, when industry prevailed.
 By the early 20th century, herring were sometimes captured in a trap at the mouth of the brook and transported over land to the Billington Sea spawning grounds!
 Fishways were reintroduced between 1920 and 1940, and remain in place today.

 Also noteworthy, Town Brook is probably the spot where, in colonial times, it was reported that the herring were so numerous, one could “walk across their backs” to the other side of the stream.

 For a longer walk, proceed to Town Brook Park, and cross the wooden bridge at the foot of Jenney Pond, to Willard Place.
-Look for the short path that leads to Newfield Street and the Samuel Holmes Playground.
-Continue past the playground, to the left, to find a trail that runs along the edge of Town Brook for another 1/3 mile.
+Look for the short path that leads to Newfield Street and the Holmes Playground.
+Continue past the playground, to the left, to find Town Brook Trail, which runs along the edge of Town Brook for another 1/3 mile, to Billington Street Park, and beyond.
 This trail was originally part of the Native American pathway known as the Namassakeeset Trail.

 You can also continue your walk in the opposite direction, passing through Brewster Gardens, crossing Water Street, and proceeding through Pilgrim Memorial State Park, along the waterfront, to the Plymouth Harbor Jetty.